ubc-library-rc/data-analysis-r/online.md

 # Participating online
 Active participation enlivens the session with other voices and perspectives.
 We encourage you to engage with instructors and with each other.

-Microphones are muted by default to improve audio quality and recording is disabled to preserve participant privacy.
+Microphones are muted by default to improve audio quality, but you can raise your hand to unmute yourself.

+Recording is enabled and will be made available to everyone who registered for the workshop.

 The Zoom toolbar provides several ways to be part of the conversation: